 Russ & Michelle Jones

 Russ lives in Roseburg, Oregon.
-He is married with two children.
+He is married with three children.
 Russ works as a paramedic / firefighter.
 He and his wife, Michelle, facilitate a home fellowship.
 He is very physically active, enjoys the outdoors and loves to see young men and women grow in their faith, which includes mentoring young men.
 Russ is passionate about Messiah West Coast and is a true servant.
 Russ believes that one of the challenges for today’s young men and women is being truly set-apart, a peculiar people.
 His encouragement to them is to ‘choose life’ as the world only offers death.
+Russ will serve as the Camp Medic for the third year this upcoming year and as Co-Activities Director with his brother, Bryce, for the second year in a row.

 “I grew up in a traditional Christian home.
 Never knowing what it meant to really love Yeshua.
 Always wondering why it seemed like I could do whatever I wanted and there was no difference between my life and anyone elses.
 In my early 20’s, I began questioning and looking into all the pagan holidays.
 Then I began reading the Bible for myself and studying the Torah and realized that all of Scripture is relevant to me.
 Starting a Bible study and fellowship has helped me grow in my everyday walk as a child of YHWH.
 We have put ourselves out in the Torah Observant community much more than we have in the past.” – Russ Jones